sdbip/agiler/frontend/public/features.md

 Prefer Minimal Marketable Features (MMFs).
 An MMF is a value brought to the business.
 It should be *minimal* so that it can be finished quickly.
 It should be *marketable* so that it can be motivated to have <a onmouseover="showValue(this)" onmouseout="hideValue()">value</a>, and prioritised correctly.

+> - The smallest thing that can be shipped to production

 Of course you don't have to make features minimal as you collect them.
 You will be given the possibility of splitting them later.

 When you work, you should focus on one feature until it is completed before starting another feature.